jmysliv/VoiceAssistant/README.md

 ## Get Started :rocket:

 ### Install requirements :mega:
-All necessary libraries and packages are in file [requirements.txt](VoiceAssistant/requirements.txt)
+All necessary libraries and packages are in file [requirements_windows.txt](VoiceAssistant/requirements_windows.txt) for windows operating system and in  [requirements_linux.txt](VoiceAssistant/requirements_linux.txt) for Linux.
-Before running command below make sure that you have installed Python 3.7+ :snake: and you are in folder with [requirements.txt](VoiceAssistant/requirements.txt)
+Before running command below make sure that you have installed Python 3.7+ :snake: and you are in folder with requirement files.

 #### Windows :poop:
 ```bash
     cd VoiceAssistant